hyper-expanse/dotfiles/debian/personal-desktop.md

 sub   rsa4096 2017-02-22 [S]
 ```

-To install the latest version of Docker we need to add Docker's repository to our `apt-get` list of Debian package repositories.
+To install the latest version of Docker we need to add Docker's repository to our `apt` list of Debian package repositories.

 Add the following to a file named `docker.list` in the `/etc/apt/sources.list.d/` directory: